 Visit to the Memorial by The Queen and The Duke of Edinburgh - 3 July 2014

-The Trustees and staff of the Memorial were honoured last summer by a visit from The Queen and The Duke of Edinburgh, who attended The Annual Service of Commemoration on 3 July 2014.
+The Trustees and staff of the Memorial were honoured in 2014 by a visit from The Queen and The Duke of Edinburgh, who attended The Annual Service of Commemoration on 3 July 2014.
 Photographs and a video of this very special occasion are available for viewing in the Gallery section of the website.

 Publication of "Scotland's Shrine"

-Summer 2014 also saw the publication of Professor Duncan Macmillan's book "Scotland's Shrine - The Scottish National War Memorial".
+Summer 2014 saw the publication of Professor Duncan Macmillan's book "Scotland's Shrine - The Scottish National War Memorial".
 The book records the history of the Memorial from concept, to completion in 1927.
 The book can be bought through all good retailers, Historic Scotland shops and direct from the publisher Lund Humphries.

 Click here if you wish to conduct an online search of the Scottish Roll of Honour.